Cocaine Treatment: Symptoms, Causes, and Therapies for Cocaine Abuse

 Haven Detox has two treatment programs available for patients struggling with substance abuse.
 These programs offer 24-hour care and are provided in non-hospital settings.
 The most common form of residential treatment is called a therapeutic community, which focuses on “resocializing” the patient.
 The therapeutic community approach utilizes the entire program community as active treatment components.
 The program views addiction as a social and psychological deficit, which must be addressed through personal responsibility and social productiveness.

 The Haven House clinical staff provides individual therapy sessions and support group therapy to patients.
 Each patient is assigned a professional clinician who oversees their case.
 Our counselors and therapists provide an environment that is supportive and nurturing and work to develop personalized treatment plans for each client.
 The clinical team meets weekly to review each client’s case.

-The Haven Detox in Massachusetts emphasizes individual treatment.
+The Haven Detox emphasizes individual treatment.
 Individuals receive private care and 24-hour supervision during their detoxification and residential treatment.
 The Haven Detox South Florida medical team uses evidence-based methods to treat drug addiction.
 The program can last as long as 30 days, and patients can go home after completing the detoxification process.

 Get Professional Help Now

 The Haven Detox offers dual diagnosis, which helps patients recover from both addiction and mental disorders.
 Treatment is tailored to the individual’s needs and can include cognitive behavioral therapy, dialectical therapy, and community services.

 Addiction treatment begins with detox, and The Haven emphasizes a safe and pain-reduced environment.
 Our highly trained medical team also offers medication for patients as needed.
 Get more information about our comprehensive services by calling us at (561) 328-8627.